thorblock/acspype/info/NAMING_CONVENTIONS.md

 # Recommended Naming Conventions
+The tables below provide recommended names that follow ac-s documentation and also follow the Climate and Forecast Guidelines to Standard Names.

 [ArrayLike](https://numpy.org/doc/stable/reference/typing.html) indicates that the variable can be represented as a 1-dimensional (1xN) list, tuple, or numpy array.